jim3/FastAPI-Wireshark-Uploader-App/README.md

 ### Wireshark Uploader App

-Uses the FastAPI framework to create a REST API that allows users to upload their exported Wireshark files (JSON format) to a MongoDB Atlas database.
-After each upload, the `packets` endpoint returns an extracted version of the results to the client as well.
-The packets.py file is to be customized to whatever protocol you want to analyze, the choices seem to be endless!
+Uses the FastAPI framework that allows users to upload their exported Wireshark files (in JSON format) to a MongoDB Atlas database.
+After each upload, the `packets` endpoint returns an extracted version of the results to the client.
+The `packets.py` file is to be customized to whatever protocol you want to analyze, the choices seem to be endless...

-The app is written in Python and uses the PyMongo library to connect to MongoDB Atlas.
+The app uses the PyMongo library to connect to MongoDB Atlas.

 Uses Python's Poetry package manager to manage dependencies.